k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

      > In some situations, you may need to clear your browser's cache for the *TDM* item to become visible from the main menu.

+- You are now ready to proceed to the [TDM Initial Setup](#tdm-initial-setup) steps.

 ### Desktop Studio TDM Installation